 Lighting- As we age our eyesight deteriorates, and lighting can help the eyes not have to strain.
 Proper lighting is needed day and night to illuminate walkways.
 Especially at night, making sure common paths are well-lit could reduce the risk of fall.
 Don’t just think of night lights.
 In the winter months when it is dark at 5:00 pm it will be important for your loved one to have a well-lit kitchen and living area.
 LED daylight style bulbs give off a bright light without a yellow hue that is easy to see.
 Don’t forget outdoor lighting, either.
 Seniors are at higher risk for being victims of a crime.
 Outdoor lighting can help decrease crime and can help your loved one identify who is outside and whether or not they want to let them in.

 Thoughtful Placement- Make everyday items easily accessible.
-Hopefully you have decluttered, but if not, at least take the time to put the most important things within easy reach.
+Hopefully, you have decluttered, but if not, at least take the time to put the most important things within easy reach including any mobile phones for seniors that you have purchased.
 If things can be easily accessed then your loved one will not be trying to stand on stools, chairs or do anything physically straining to get to what they need.
 This could also mean purchasing multiple of some things to have one in each room.

 When looking for a care facility for your senior, be sure to get a tour in person or virtually, so that you can see the layout options of the rooms.
 Be mindful when you are bringing loved ones furniture and personal items that they follow the guidelines listed above.
 When touring the facility you should also pay close attention to the layout of the facility.
 Are there handrails in the hallways?
 Are the walkways wide enough for two wheelchairs to pass easily?
 Are there rugs and furniture that could be a risk to those who are prone to falls?
 What fall protocols do they have in place if a resident does fall?
 Do they provide a call button and where is it located?
 The Gables Assisted Living and Memory Care of Idaho Falls offers a walk-in shower with grab bars, three different suite sizes and layouts, and a kitchenette in each room so that your loved one has easy access to everything they need.
 Having the right living space is the best way to ensure lasting independence by decreasing the risk of falls.